HIGH-INTENT SEARCH HUB

 • Cleaner tie-ins during limited downtime windows

-• Reduced on-site rework and “figure it out in the field” delays
+• Reduced on-site rework and field delays

 Practical insight: “The best shutdown is the one where crews aren’t making decisions under pressure.”